 Update: The crowdfunding campaign is now closed and the book is in the final stages.
 It should be headed to the printer soon.
 Check the Playing With Math homepage for publication and ordering information.

-This book truly captures the joy and passion of learning (and teaching) mathematics.
 Whether you love math and want to share it with your kids, or whether you fear and loathe math and need help getting over that hurdle so you won’t pass your fear on, Playing With Math will encourage you to see math more deeply and play with it more freely.

 Get all our new math tips and games: Subscribe in a reader, or get updates by Email.